 - Delicate vegetables: Lettuce, tomatoes, radishes, and cucumbers do not freeze well because their cell structure breaks down.
 You can freeze fresh tomatoes, but then only use them in cooked dishes like tomato or spaghetti sauce.

 - Fruits: Watermelon, grapes, apples, and citrus fruits do not freeze well.
-Generally, any fruit with a high water content loses quality when frozen.
+Generally, any fruit with high water content loses quality when frozen.
 You can freeze blueberries, raspberries, strawberries, peaches, and nectarines.

 - Cooked egg whites: Cooked egg whites become rubbery when frozen.
 You can freeze them in a salad or sandwich filling if finely chopped and mixed with other ingredients.